orbitalquark/textadept/docs/faq.md

 - - -

 **Q:**
-On Linux I get a `error while loading shared libraries: <lib>: cannot open` `shared object file: No such file or directory` when trying to run Textadept, or I get odd behavior in the terminal version, even crashes.
-How do I fix it?
+On Linux I either get one of the following error messages when trying to run Textadept, or I get odd behavior in the terminal version, even crashes.

+* `error while loading shared libraries: <lib>: cannot open shared object
+  file: No such file or directory`
+* `/<path>/libc.so.6: version 'GLIBC_<version>' not found`

+How do I fix this?

 **A:**
+Short answer: you will need to [compile][] Textadept manually for your system, which is a very straightforward and easy process.

-It is difficult to provide a binary that runs on all Linux platforms since the library versions installed vary widely from distribution to distribution.
+Long answer: it is difficult to provide a binary that runs on all Linux platforms since the library versions installed vary widely from distribution to distribution.
 For example, "libpng14" was available for many distributions starting in late 2009 while Ubuntu 12.04 (circa 2012) used "libpng12".
 More recently, some distributions have started using "libncurses6" while many distributions are still on "libncurses5".
-Unfortunately in these cases, the best idea is to [compile][] Textadept.
-This process is actually very simple though.
-Only the GTK development libraries are needed for the GUI version.
-(A development library for a curses implementation is required for the terminal version.)
+The only way to avoid problems that stem from these cases is to compile Textadept for the target system.

 [compile]: manual.html#Compiling